dominion-dev/dominion-ecs-java/README.md

 # <img src="dominion-logo-square.png" align="right" width="100">Dominion

 Dominion is an [Entity Component System](https://en.wikipedia.org/wiki/Entity_component_system) library for Java

 [![Java CI with Maven](https://github.com/dominion-dev/dominion-ecs-java/actions/workflows/cicd-maven.yml/badge.svg)](https://github.com/dominion-dev/dominion-ecs-java/actions/workflows/cicd-maven.yml)

 ## Features

-- 🚀 **_fast_** : not only Dominion is  an insanely fast ECS in the Java scenario, but it can also **be in the same league as ECS for C/C++** (see [benchmarks](https://github.com/dominion-dev/dominion-ecs-java-benchmark))
+- 🚀 **_fast_** : not only is Dominion an insanely fast ECS for the Java platform, but it can also **be in the same league as ECS for C/C++** (see [benchmarks](https://github.com/dominion-dev/dominion-ecs-java-benchmark))
 - 🤏 **_tiny_**: just a high-performance Core Java library with a minimal footprint and no other dependencies
 - 🦾 **_easy_**: Dominion exposes a clean, self-explanatory API, and this readme alone will be enough to provide a complete usage documentation
 - 🛠️ **_a pre-alpha_**: the project is still in early stages and the API is not yet complete and not fully implemented, but every part already built comes with unit tests and benchmarks.
 There are currently no releases yet and first release is scheduled for the first quarter of 2022.

 ## About Performance

 Designing a high-performance Java library is always a challenge as the speed of code execution could be affected in several ways.
 Dominion mitigates Java performance pitfalls by setting a few key points: